VibeCodder/Data-Share--Local/README.md

 # File Server
-A simple script that enables to share files between devices in the same network.
+A simple script that enables to share files between devices in the same network.<br>
+Program can also give an option to sent only text and on the file list there is a preview of this text in txt file.

 You must also install: